korsw/korsw.github.io/_posts/2021-01-03-enable-google-pv.md

 title: Enable Google Page Views
 author: Dinesh Prasanth Moluguwan Krishnamoorthy
 date: 2021-01-03 18:32:00 -0500
-categories: [Blogging, Tutorial]
+categories: [WSL, Tutorial]
-tags: [google analytics, pageviews]
+tags: [WSL, pageviews]
 ---

+실험중입니다 이건 뭔지 또 모르겠
 This post is to enable Page Views on the [**Chirpy**][chirpy-homepage] theme based blog that you just built.
 This requires technical knowledge and it's recommended to keep the `google_analytics.pv.*` empty unless you have a good reason.
 If your website has low traffic, the page views count would discourage you to write more blogs.
 With that said, let's start with the setup.

 ## Set up Google Analytics